learn-co-curriculum/dsc-quiz-combinatorics-probability/README.md

 ( ) 16/25

+?: Question 5

-?: Imagine you have two bags: one has 7 red balls and 3 green ones, the other has 4 red balls and 6 green ones.
+Imagine you have two bags: one has 7 red balls and 3 green ones, the other has 4 red balls and 6 green ones.
 You toss a fair coin.
 If the coin lands heads, you pick a random ball from the first bag.
 If it lands tails, you pick a random ball from the second bag.